anitagraser/TimeManager/README.md

 Time Manager supports exporting image series based on the defined animation settings.
 Our goal for future versions is to include a tool that creates actual animations from these image series.
 Until then, external programs can be used for this last step.
 See VideoTutorial.md for instructions on how to create a video from the images.

+## Limitations

+The plug-in uses Python's datetime module for calculations.
+It is therefore limited to the module's functionality.
+This enfolds (not exhaustive):

+* Dates must be according to the formats mentioned above
+* Dates must be according to the Gregorian calendar
+* We fully support years from 100 AD to 8000 in the future, however the number of seconds between the first timestamp and the last timestamp needs to fit in an integer.
+This is over 2 billion seconds, so most use cases should be fine.
+* Time step can be as small as one second but not smaller

+We currently don't support:

+* Dates with time zone notion
+* Shapefiles can't be edited directly, while time-managed.
+This is an OGR limitation.
+It also exists for any other query you set: You simply can't edit a shapefile whilst a query is set.

+For other known issues check https://github.com/anitagraser/TimeManager/issues?direction=desc&sort=updated&state=open

 ## License

 This program is free software; you can redistribute it and/or modify